FedericoCampe8/NVIDIOSO/README.txt

   Constraints in what follows.

-  To install iNVIDIOSO, check and set first the environment variables in iNVIDIOSO.envs, then run install.csh.
+  To install iNVIDIOSO, check and set first the environment variables in NVIDIOSO/config/iNVIDIOSO.envs, then run install.csh.

   Note that this is an ongoing project and we have some new ideas